-Bartlett Beginnings provides family-centered, individualized care.
-We strive to meet your goals for childbirth while providing you all the safety and backup services you'd expect from a state-of-the-art hospital.
+Bartlett Beginnings Birth Center provides family-centered, individualized care.
+We strive to meet your goals for childbirth while providing you with all the safety and services you expect from a state-of-the-art hospital.
 Our staff cares for you with genuine warmth, dignity and respect.
 During your labor and the birth of your baby, your privacy, comfort and safety are of the utmost importance to us.

 Typically, families remain in the same room after delivery.
-Due to the unpredictable nature of birth numbers and the size of the facility, there are times when stable families are asked to move to either another room on the OB unit or in a neighboring unit in the hospital where they remain under the care of our nursing team.
+Due to the unpredictable nature of birth numbers and the size of the facility, there are times when stable families may be asked to move to either another room in the birth center or in a neighboring unit in the hospital where they remain under the care of our nursing team.

 We Honor Your Labor and Delivery Choices

-During your labor, a highly skilled nurse will assist you and your support person and provide information and reassurance.
-We have both bedside and wireless fetal monitoring systems.
+During your labor, a highly skilled nurse will assist you and your support person.
 We want to help you meet your birth goals.